codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-flask-mongo-application-to-production.md

 1. Choose "Data Capsule".
 2. Under "Data Type", select "MongoDB Database Cluster".
-3. Under "Product", select "Standard".
-4. Click "Create Capsule".
+3. Click "Create Capsule".

 Navigate to the "Space" containing your recently created Data Capsule and click the "New Capsule" button.
 Follow the instructions below to create a Backend Capsule:

-1. Choose "Backend Capsule".
+1. Choose "Backend Capsule", your Team and Space.
-2. Under "Product", select "Sandbox".
+2. Choose a payment plan.
 3. Choose the GitHub repository you forked.
 4. Press "Next".
 5. Leave "Run Command" blank.